 A Census for the Community, Funding for Reconnaissance Research, and Other Objectives

 SSEER represents a first attempt to generate a census, or an official count, of social scientists who study hazards and disasters.
 This will help us, as a community, to achieve the following objectives:

-A prototype of the base layer of an SSEER map showing researcher location.
-Created by Mason Mathews.
+The base layer of an SSEER map showing researcher location.
+Created by Mason Mathews, Jeffrey Gunderson, and Lori Peek.
 Source: Natural Hazards Center, 2018.

 • Create a novel, systematic database—representing the total number of active researchers and the range of disciplines, experiences, and types of expertise of those involved in the social science hazards and disaster research community